Category Archives: Comedy

 For this glaring omission, Desperate Living is not the greatest of the Waters films, but it is a fun experience all the same.

-The film has choruses of political satire, specifically fascism, and overthrowing the government.
+The film features choruses of political satire, specifically on fascism and the overthrow of the government.

 Mink Stole (Peggy Gravel) takes on the lead role as a crazed, mentally unhinged, neurotic woman on the lam with her maid, Grizelda, after they accidentally cause the death of Peggy’s husband.